 BC’s anticipated “Restart” has been announced, outlining a four-step plan to get life back to normal as early as September 7th, 2021.
-We are now in Step 3 of the plan, meaning that travel restrictions have been lifted and all Canadian residents are now welcome to visit Whistler.
+We are now in Step 3 of the plan, meaning that travel restrictions have been lifted and Canadian and American residents are now welcome to visit Whistler.

 To plan your Whistler stay at the Summit Lodge, click here (tip: click the “Book Direct and SAVE” option to unlock our cheapest available rates).

 Here’s what visiting Whistler looks like right now, under Step 3 of the plan:

 Everybody living in Canada is welcome to visit Whistler, as well as Americans who are eligible to cross the border based on vaccination status.

 What’s open in Whistler?
 What is there to do?